MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 1 - One Dimensional Arrays.md

 | Processing | array list |	array |
 | Java | array list	| array |

 Java has an `Array` structure and an` ArrayList` structure.
-This lesson will be on Arrays; the next lesson will be on ArrayLists.
+This lesson will be on arrays.
+You'll learn about array lists in a future lesson.

 ### Declaring and Initializing Arrays